 KNOWLEDGE IS POWER

 Can any other woman relate to this?
 I have actually found that when I bring it up with other women, it is often dismissed very quickly.
 I’m not sure if this kind of thing makes women uncomfortable.
 Or perhaps women don’t want to believe that they might not be in full control of their emotions at all times.
 I understand the hesitancy to admit that our ovaries have the capability of taking over and violently steering our sacred vessels for hours or days at a time without relinquishing control.
 I totally get that this concept feels really disempowering after how far we have all come as women.

-However, I tend to feel differently about the whole thing, and truly believe that only once I have understood and accepted something in its authentic entirety, can I then begin to find a solution, and ultimately heal.
-I have no shame in the fact that my hormones sometimes turn me into a Sobbing Monster Mouse (combination of sad, angry, and terrified, all at the same time).
-I certainly can’t help it, it’s just a thing my body does.
+However, I tend to feel differently about the whole PMS thing.
+And I truly believe that only once I have understood and accepted something in its authentic entirety, can I then begin to find a solution, and ultimately heal.
+I have no shame in the fact that my hormones sometimes turn me into a Sobbing Monster Mouse.
+I certainly can’t help it.
+It’s just a thing my body does.
 And if I try to ignore it, Sobbing Monster Mouse just pushes harder.

 Self-portrait created during hormonal dark times.
 Mixed media on original photograph.
 February 2018. © Libby Saylor

 I have been trying to lean into my hormones every month for the last year or so, and really try to uncover ways to soothe my PMS emotions, establish some control where there is at first seemingly none, and find some hope that I might be able to improve my hormonal situation eventually.